Encoders

 double rightDistance = m_rightEncoder.getDistance();

-Their also other pieces of data that encoders can return such as the rate of the motor and if the motor has stopped or not.
+There are other data that encoders can return, such as the motor's velocity (using the distance traveled per pulse), if the motor stopped, and its hopes and dreams.
 Here are the method syntaxes below:

 // Gets whether the encoder is stopped